AndrewPlinston/AndrewPlinston.Github.io/_pages/about.md

   image: "/images/andrewbeach.jpg"
 ---

 I have a passion for data science; I enjoy cleaning data, analyzing data, using machine learning techniques, discovering hidden insights and visualizing important findings.
+(This website is a work in progress)